With that, do you want to just launch us off by reading your email?

 Let's sit down and figure that out.

-Ten years for to twenty adults around.
+Ten years, four to twenty adults around.

 You suffered.

-And no one lifted a finger to find out what was going on and solved the problem, and this problem was solvable.
+And no one lifted a finger to find out what was going on and solve the problem.

-Probably it's not solvable now.
+Problem it's not solvable now.

 Everyone's grown up.

-Ten years three thousand six hundred and fifty days, give or take.
+Three thousand six hundred and fifty days, give or take.

-It's a long time.
+That's a long time.

-It's a long time.
+That is a long time.

 Tens of thousands of hours.

-Let's sit down, break bread together, put our heads together and figure this out.
+Let's sit down, break bread together, put our heads together, and figure this out.

 Nope.